alecngo/PawsibleRepos/README.md

 **Pet Finder Service**
 Repository: [PawsiblePetFinderService](https://github.com/alecngo/PawsibleFrontEnd)

 The Pet Finder Service is dedicated to matching potential adopters with pets.
 It aggregates data from various sources and provides a comprehensive search and filtering mechanism to help users find their ideal pet.
+It is built using **GoLang**.

 **Customer Application Service**
 Repository: [CustomerApplicationService](https://github.com/alecngo/CustomerApplicationService)

 The Customer Application Service manages user data, applications for pet adoption, and other customer-related functionalities.
 It ensures secure handling and storage of user data and streamlines the pet adoption process.
+It is built using **Python, Flask, MongoDB**

 Feedback and Support
 If you have any feedback or need support, please open an issue in the relevant repository, and we'll be happy to assist you.